aan2907/Covid-Prediction/README.md

 Data

-The data used to train the classifier is sourced from Kaggle.
+The data used to train the classifier is sourced from Ieee.
 The data has been pre-processed and is included in the data directory.

 Limitations